JuliaMath/DoubleFloats.jl/README.md

 _these results are from BenchmarkTools, on one machine_

 There is another package, Quadmath.jl, which exports Float128 from GNU’s libquadmath.
-Float128s have 6 more significant bits than Double64s, and a much wider exponent range (Double64s exponents have the same range as Float64s).
+Float128s have 6 more significant bits than Double64s, and a much wider exponent range (Double64s exponents have the same range as Float64s), though slower overall.
 Big128 is BigFloat after setprecision(BigFloat, 128).

 Benchmarking: vectors (`v`) of 1000 values and 50x50 matrices (`m`).